Oktoberfest Games from Authentic to Obscure

 Brat Eating Contests

-Oktoberfest can be a sausage fest of sorts, and one major way is via is the brat eating contests.
+Oktoberfest can be a sausage fest of sorts, and one major way is via brat eating contests.
 The Big Weiners of this competition have golden stomachs.
 San Diego’s Ocean Beach Oktoberfest also hosts a Sausage Toss Competition.
 Qualification rounds involve tossing a sausage into a tub.
 The following day 10 finalists participate in a secret, high stakes competition which is unveiled at the fest.
 The winner lands a $10,000 cash prize!

 Brats + Dogs